ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/beginners-guide-to-apache-pig/tutorial.md

 ---
-title: How to Use Basic Pig Command
+title: Beginners Guide to Apache Pig
 tutorial-id: 140
 platform: hdp-2.5.0
 tags: [ambari, pig]
 ---

 # Beginners Guide to Apache Pig

+## Introduction

 In this tutorial you will gain a working knowledge of Pig through the hands-on experience of creating Pig scripts to carry out essential data operations and tasks.